Scientific Computing Course

-The Scientific Computing course was first taught in Winter 2016 and has been taught each Winter semester since.
+The Scientific Computing course was first taught in Winter 2016 and has been four times since then.
 Students come from a wide variety of programs such as Biology, Chemistry, Economics, Mechanical Engineering, and Physics; typically, about half are graduate students and about half are undergraduates.

 This course is intended for students whose current or future coursework or research involves computational science (e.g. computational fluid dynamics, genomics, finite element analysis, economics simulations, computational linguistics, physics, etc).